Jematormal91/inventory_management_system/react-web-app/frontend/README.md

-# React.js CRUD App with React Router & Axios
+# React.js Inventory Management Web App with React Router & Axios

-Build a React.js CRUD Application to consume Web API, display and modify data with Router, Axios & Bootstrap.
+Build a React.js Application to consume Web API, display and modify data with Router, Axios & Bootstrap.

 React Inventory Application in that:
 - Each Inventory has a name, quantity, price, and id.